 “We are beginning to see lower pressure on costs, and we see a better gas price environment,” Mulva said.
 “We’re working through plans right now [and expect to see] a sustained level of spending going forward into the winter season of 2008.
 We haven’t determined that yet, but we expect to spend more money in 2008.”

 EnCana Corp., the largest gas producer in Canada, also has seen a shift downward in service costs, which should positively impact Canadian gas volumes.
-Even though EnCana cut back on its Canadian drilling projects late last year, the company still produced 3.4 Bcf/d from its North American operations in 1Q2007, which was slightly ahead of budget and in line with its guidance.
+The Calgary-based independent cut back on its Canadian drilling projects late last year (see NGI, Dec.
+18, 2006), but the company still produced 3.4 Bcf/d from its North American operations in 1Q2007, which was slightly ahead of budget and in line with its guidance.

 “Inflationary pressures are beginning to ease,” said EnCana CFO Brian Ferguson.
 He said costs stabilized through 1Q2007 and “we are continuing to see an easing of inflationary pressures on drilling in Canadian [gas drilling] operations.”
 In the Rockies, the “pace” of cost increases has been reduced, he added.